Friday 4 August 2017

 New Housing Models for Specific Target Groups

-Presented by Eloise Atkinson, Director, Deicke Richards
+Eloise Atkinson, Director, Deicke Richards

 There has been much talk around housing affordability, both in the press and as part of the recent federal budget discussion.
 While the lack of affordability affects many households, it particularly affects those on the lowest incomes.
 This presentation will focus on housing futures for low-income earners.
 It will give an overview of the housing continuum and explain the role that the Brisbane Housing Company Limited (BHCL) plays in housing people at the lower end of that continuum.
 The BHCL is the first community housing provider to achieve a credit rating with an investment grade.
 This presentation will address some new funding opportunities and the new housing models that the funding can support.
 To demonstrate the quality of the housing provided, one of BHCL’s awarded projects will be presented.